SAP-samples/teched2025-DA260/exercises/ex5/README.md

 7. Please select the user you have just created and click on **Open Database Explorer** to use the JDBC connection.
     ![ex_05_07](images/ex_05_07.png)

 8. Use your SAP Account to login, if you don't have one go up the prerequisite of this exercise.
 Then the Database explorer is acting as the external tool.
 The DB Explorer is as SAP tool integrated into our landscape, so that the connection details get pre-populated for you, for other tools they need to manually transferred to create the connection.
-Enter the previously generated password, if you check the *"Save Password"* box the DB Explorer will store the password for future use.
+Enter the previously generated password, if you check the **Save Password** box the DB Explorer will store the password for future use.
 It can be helpful to change the display name to something more human readable, from the GUID that is hat by default.
-Click *"OK"* to create the connection.
+Click **OK** to create the connection.
 Please etner the text "academy-platform" and lick on **Sign in with alternative identitiy provider**

     ![ex_05_08](images/ex_05_08.png)